Goma0925/pokemon_daycare_manager/code/db/triggers/README.txt

 (unless we explicitly declare signals to stop the trigger event altogether, which is probably overkill).

+For example, suppose we want to limit the number of moves a pokemon can have to 4.
+Because we cannot use a subquery in CHECK constraints, we must do something else.
+We would use a stored procedure for this (or just do all of what the stored procedure does inside of the application code, which is not ideal).

+Example --
+START PROCEDURE insert_pokemon_move(id, someargs...)
+    if (select movenames from moves where pokemonid = id)<4 insert new move into moves table for pokemon with id id else
+        return a message saying pokemon already has 4 moves END PROCEDURE

 2. When we are going to perform the action but it also should performs other actions such as delete, update, insert, use a trigger.